 - Retain and recall information in an efficient, effective, and timely manner.
-Additionally, the student must be able to demonstrate professionalism and sensitivity with faculty, staff, other students, patients, patients' family members, healthcare team members and the public. - Demonstrate proficiency in reading, writing, speaking, and comprehending English with sufficient mastery to accomplish didactic, clinical and laboratory curricular requirements in a timely, high-quality, professional, and accurate manner. - Understand, react, and respond appropriately to verbal, non-verbal, and written communication from faculty, staff, other students, patients, healthcare team members, colleagues, and families essential to complete all program requirements.
+Additionally, the student must be able to demonstrate professionalism and sensitivity with faculty, staff, other students, patients, the patient's family members, healthcare team members, and the public. - Demonstrate proficiency in reading, writing, speaking, and comprehending English with sufficient mastery to accomplish didactic, clinical, and laboratory curricular requirements in a timely, high-quality, professional, and accurate manner. - Understand, react, and respond appropriately to verbal, non-verbal, and written communication from faculty, staff, other students, patients, healthcare team members, colleagues, and families that is essential to completing all program requirements